 How to Calculate the UV Index

-UV readings are measured using a device called a UV Index Meter.
+UV light are measured using a device called a UV Index Meter.
 You can also calculate the UV index using the following formula: to get the UV index, you will have to consider the position of the sun and the length of day.
 The UV index is lowest at the beginning and end of daylight hours.

 The Tanning time of the year and weather conditions also affect UV index levels.
 You can visit Weather Underground to get the UV Index for your area.
 You will be able to see when the UV Index is low, moderate and high for your location.